ernestyalumni/HrdwCCppCUDA/Cmemory/README.md

 - load the core file into GDB,
 - do a backtrace,
 - move into the scope of your code, and
-- list the lines of code that caused the segmentation fault.
+- list the lines of code that caused the segmentation fault."